microsoft/pbiworkshops/Day After Dashboard in a Day/DataModeling.md

     ```

 ## ✅ Lab check
 We've been able to confirm that as our Power BI visuals are being rendered our query will be instantly sent to our data source to retrieve new insights.
-With this initial requirement met, let's continue and start connecting our tables.
+With this initial requirement met, let's continue and start connecting our tables to create a dimensional model.

 ---